 on device bootup.
 It finds driver packages in pre-configured paths, tries to match a

-driver for every device by running the driver's bind program, and manages the device lifecycle.
+driver for every device by running the driver's bind rules, and manages the device lifecycle.

 It hosts a virtual filesystem named as Device Filesystem (